brandon-drakeford/netflix-clone/README.md

 ## How to get started

 * Download the git project and run `npm install` from root project
-* Create an account on The MovieDB [https://www.themoviedb.org/documentation/api]
+* Create an account on The MovieDB (https://www.themoviedb.org/documentation/api)[here]
 * Create your own youtube API key from Google Cloud Platform.
-Here's a tutorial to [https://blog.hubspot.com/website/how-to-get-youtube-api-key]
+Here's a tutorial to (https://blog.hubspot.com/website/how-to-get-youtube-api-key)[get started]
 * Run project: `npm start`

 ## Scope of project